sarutlaa/tinitiate-aws-glue/markdown/aws-glue-crawler.md

 ```
 Important Note:

-- Replace '''<your-bucket-name>''' with the actual name of the S3 bucket(s) your crawler needs to access.
+- Replace <your-bucket-name> with the actual name of the S3 bucket(s) your crawler needs to access.
 You can use wildcards (*) for specific prefixes within the bucket.
 - This policy allows the crawler to read data (GetObject) and potentially write temporary files (PutObject) during the crawling process.
 - Enter a descriptive name for your policy (e.g., "S3AccessForGlueCrawler") and click "Create policy".